hashicorp/waypoint-examples/README.md

 If you're new to Waypoint, start by reviewing the [Get Started](https://waypointproject.io/docs/getting-started) page, which includes guided tutorials and quickstart installation and deployment instructions.

-The guided tutorials all use applications in this repository.
+All guided tutorials use applications in this repository.

 ## How the Examples are Organized